iiishop/bt-fy/README.md

 Concept: Butterfly Effect Installation

 The project is informed by the idea of the Butterfly Effect, where a small and seemingly insignificant action can create consequences elsewhere through an interconnected system.
-We reinterpret this concept through remote communication: a simple movement made by one person in one location triggers a physical response in another.
-Human presence is sensed and translated into the motion of butterfly wings at a distant site.
+This concept is reinterpreted through remote communication, where a simple movement made by one person in one location is translated into a physical response in another.
+Human presence is sensed and converted into the motion of butterfly wings at a distant site.

-The butterfly therefore becomes both symbol and mechanism, representing how a minor action in one place can generate a meaningful emotional effect somewhere else.
+The butterfly is therefore positioned as both a symbol and a mechanism, through which a minor action in one place is able to generate a meaningful emotional effect elsewhere.
-​
 ## How It Works ###
 <p align="center">
   <img src="Butterfly device system layout.png" width="1000">